arecker/blog/posts/2014-04-02_blogging-unibomber.md

 Looking at only my needs, I rolled my own Markdown driven CMS.
 Nothing needs to be backed up because it's all deployed through git.
 Every post and page in its
 Markdown format is just another file in the source code.

-The site is a hacked down monstrocity that started with django.
+The site is a hacked down monstrosity that started with django.
 I wrote a project, deleted the built-in database backend, then just combined the entire project into one file appropriately named "everything.py".
 It's not as grand as it sounds - even the markdown parsing barely exceeded a dozen lines of code thanks to the
 ```BeautifulSoup``` and ```Markdown2``` libraries.